happiesthd/Search_Engine/Elastic_Search/README.md

 Step-3: Run the search in streamlit app. streamlit run search_elastic.py. search_elastic.py: contains code to connect to INDEX_NAME on localhost and runs a streamlit app to perform search.

+or can run search_elastic_with_fuziness.py to use search with fuziness (spelling mistake/missing spealling also can be searched).

+Adjust FUZZINESS = 2 as per need

 Usefull docker commands: